 So, how do you navigate these complexities and stay on track (forgive the pun)?

-Having dedicated internal integration capabilities is a challenge often reported by customers.
+Having dedicated internal integration capabilities is a challenge often reported by customers integrating racks for rail applications.
 As is having critical resources step in to build racks on occasion.
 Finding a trusted integration partner who can work with you from the outset to help you steer past development pitfalls is key.
 It is also important to access the ability to bypass development issues, leverage historic designs and provide internal pre-compliance testing to minimise test house fees.

 Choose a partner that not only complements your capabilities and allows your teams to concentrate on what they do best, but that also fills knowledge gaps, shortens the time to market and manages the supply chain.
 This will help ensure projects remain on schedule and on budget, and keep things running fluidly to deliver the flexibility needed to reflect end-user needs and meet changing timeframes.

 Finally, select based on the capability to manage your compliance verification, validation and certification, to see your initial concepts through to delivery.
 Doing so will ensure logistics, method statements, installation guidance and all documentation is provided.
 This will evidence the design and its operation and ensure you get the equipment installed where and when needed, with minimal interruptions to important services.

 If you would like to understand more about how at Captec, we can help your teams deliver solutions where and when you need them, on time and on budget, why not get in touch.